-Attribute/Measure Target Assessment of Potentially Significant Effects MitigationRequired Breeding population abundance: Apparently Occupied Sites (AOS) No significant decline No significant decline in the breeding population abundance of guillemot within the SPA is predicted as a result of the proposal. Νο

-Productivity rate No significant decline No significant decline in productivity rate of guillemot within the SPA is predicted as a result of the proposal. Νο Distribution: breeding colonies No significant decline No significant decline in the distribution of guillemot breeding colonies within the SPA is predicted as a result of the proposal. Νο Prey biomass available No significant decline No significant decline in the prey biomass available to guillemot within the SPA is predicted as a result of the proposal.
-However, on a precautionary basis, some general mitigation measures in relation to protection of water quality during construction and operation are recommended.
-Yes See Section 7 Barriers to connectivity No significant increase There will be no increase in barriers to connectivity for guillemot within the SPA as a result of the proposal Νο Disturbance at the breeding site No significant increase Significant disturbance impacts to guillemot at breeding sites are not envisaged as a result of the proposal.
-Some general protective measures are recommended to minimise any potential disturbance impacts as a result of construction works, increased human activity or fugitive noise emissions during the construction phase.
-Yes See Section 7 Disturbance at marineareas immediately No significant increase There will be no increase in disturbance at marine No
+Attribute/Measure Target Assessment of Potentially Significant Effects MitigationRequired Breeding population abundance: Apparently Occupied Sites (AOS) No significant decline Yes, there is potential for risk of collision from falling stone debris during repair works with breeding colony present on the cliff ledges below the damaged wall section.
+Yes See section 7 Productivity rate No significant decline No significant decline in productivity rate of guillemot within the SPA is predicted as a result of the proposed works. Νο Distribution: breeding colonies No significant decline No significant decline in the distribution of guillemot breeding colonies within the SPA is predicted as a result of the proposed works. Νο Prey biomass available No significant decline No significant decline in the prey biomass available to guillemot within the SPA is predicted as a result of the proposed works.
+However, on a precautionary basis, some general mitigation measures in relation to protection of water quality during construction are recommended.
+Yes See Section 7 Barriers to connectivity No significant increase There will be no increase in barriers to connectivity for guillemot within the SPA as Νο a result of the proposed works.
+Disturbance at the breeding site No significant increase Significant disturbance impacts to guillemot at breeding sites may occur from falling stone debris as a result of the proposed works.
+Some general protective measures are recommended to minimise any potential disturbance impacts as a result of wall repair works, increased human activity or fugitive noise emissions during the construction phase.
+Yes See Section 7 Disturbance at marine areas immediately adjacent to the colony No significant increase There will be no increase in disturbance at marine areas adjacent to the guillemot colony as a result of the proposal. Νο